KMyasar/Spotify_Analysis/README.md

 ### Future Enhancements

-- Addition of real-time data updates using Spotify API.
+- Addition of real-time data updates using Spotify Datasets.
 - Enhanced visualizations with user suggestions.
 - Integration with other music platforms for comparative analysis.